-All controlled substances and paraphernalia shall be booked separately from any other evidence.
+All controlled substances shall be booked separately using a separate property record.
+Drug paraphernalia shall also be booked separately.

-The officer seizing the narcotics and dangerous drugs shall place them in the designated temporary property locker.
-The original paperwork will be detached and submitted with the case report.
+The officer seizing the narcotics and dangerous drugs shall place them in the designated temporary property locker accompanied by two copies of the form for the Records Bureau and investigators.
+The original will be detached and submitted with the case report.